 We have completed Phase I of our overall plans with a triage focus.
 We focused on the house and made great progress as it had many of the problems one might expect in a hundred year old house, including rotted wood substructure and flooring.
 We had to raise the entire structure, construct new concrete pilings, and replace framing and flooring.
 We replaced/repaired windows and doors, gutted and refinished the interior, removed the exterior vinyl siding and restored the original wood siding.
 We also had to replace the original electric, plumbing, and entire bathroom to bring up to code.
 These efforts and the installation of air conditioning means the building is now stabilized, solid, and protected from the elements.

-Phase IV will include equipping and improving the interiors of the two structures for public use and education.
+Phase III will include equipping and improving the interiors of the two structures for public use and education.

-Phase V will include landscaping and adding limited parking to the property.
+Phase IV will include more landscaping and adding parking to the property.
 We hope to create a delightful and beautiful garden-type outdoor space which takes advantage of the massive existing oak trees and other period appropriate flora.
 With the use of native plants and flora appropriate to here in the early 1900's, the property can also be use for education.

 Your support for the McSwain Historic Home will greatly help the BSHS in its mission to Preserve, Protect, and Promote the rich cultural heritage of Bonita Springs.
 Friends like you help us achieve our goals!